st4lk/django-rest-social-auth/README.md

 There are packages (for example [django-rest-auth](https://github.com/Tivix/django-rest-auth)), that take access_token, not the code.
 Also, i've used to work with awesome library [python-social-auth](https://github.com/omab/python-social-auth), so it will be nice to use it again.
 In fact, most of the work is done by this package.
-Current util brings a little help to integrate djangorestframework and python-social-auth.
+Current util brings a little help to integrate django-rest-framework and python-social-auth.

 Quick start
 -----------